infiniflow/infinity/docs/references/http_api_reference.md

 #### Request parameter

 - `database_name`: (*Path parameter*), `string`, *Required*
-  A non-empty string indicating the name of the database to retrieve.
+  A non-empty string that specifies the name of the database to retrieve.

 ### Response